cbaggers/cepl/docs/004 - user-defined-structs.md

 Notice that we are passing lisp data into this make function and cepl is transparently translating it to *c data*.
 More on this later.

-Remember that, like in c-like-languages, not providing values for the slots leaves the field undefined.
+Remember that, like in C, not providing values for the slots leaves the field undefined.
 The value in the slot will be garbage and trying to retrieve it may crash cepl.

 ### Accessors